Chemical formula: C₂₅H₂₇N₃O₂S Molecular mass: 433.57 g/mol PubChem compound: 11978813

 Brexpiprazole should be used with caution in patients with known cardiovascular disease (history of myocardial infarction or ischaemic heart disease, heart failure, or conduction abnormalities), cerebrovascular disease, conditions which would predispose patients to hypotension (dehydration, hypovolemia, and treatment with antihypertensive medicinal products) or hypertension (including accelerated or malignant).

-Brexpiprazole has not been studied in elderly patients with dementia and is not recommended to treat elderly patients with dementia due to increased risk of overall mortality.
+Brexpiprazole has not been studied in elderly patients with dementia and is not recommended for the treatment of elderly patients with dementia due to increased risk of overall mortality.

-Leukopenia, neutropenia and agranulocytosis (including fatal cases) have been reported during treatment with antipsychotics.
-Possible risk factors for leukopenia/neutropenia include pre-existing low white blood cell count (WBC) and history of drug-induced leukopenia/neutropenia.
-Patients with a pre-existing low WBC or a history of drug-induced leukopenia/neutropenia should have their complete blood count (CBC) monitored frequently during the first few months of therapy and brexpiprazole should be discontinued at the first sign of decline in WBC, in the absence of other causative factors.
+Patients with a pre-existing low white blood cell count (WBC) or a history of drug-induced leukopenia/neutropenia should have their complete blood count (CBC) monitored frequently during the first few months of therapy and brexpiprazole should be discontinued at the first sign of decline in WBC, in the absence of other causative factors.
 Patients with neutropenia should be carefully monitored for fever or other symptoms or signs of infection and treated promptly if such symptoms or signs occur.
 Patients with severe neutropenia (absolute neutrophil count <1,000/mm³) should discontinue brexpiprazole and have their WBC followed until recovery.

 As with other antipsychotics, brexpiprazole should be used with caution in patients who have a history of seizure disorder or other conditions that potentially lower the seizure threshold.
 Seizures have been reported during use of brexpiprazole.